 These figures are recommendations only and are intended to be applied to residential buildings however they provide useful guidance in determining acceptable floor level variations.

-The floor levels for the Victoria Park - Shed (10x9) were found to be over the recommended tolerances.
-However, the floor level variations appear to be original construction variations and not due to recent seismic activity.
+The floor levels for the Victoria Park - Shearing Shed were found to be within the recommended tolerances.

 3 Structural Investigation

 3.1 Summary of Building Damage